dablro12/dablro12/README.md

 <br/>

 ### 🌱 Introduce ...
 Hi!

 I study Biomedical Engineering at Hankuk University of Foreign Studies.

-I work Medical AI Researcher from Seoul University Hosplital
+I work as a Medical AI Researcher from Seoul University Hosplital

 <br/>